 - Give your baby a warm bath.

-When to call the doctor
+When to Call the Health Care Provider

-- your baby has vomiting, diarrhea or is not feeding well
+- vomiting, diarrhea, or not feeding well

 - your baby cannot be soothed